 Recovery & Beyond

-Whether you’re having gastric bypass surgery or a banding procedure, recovery from weight loss surgery takes time and patience.
+Whether you’re having gastric bypass surgery, sleeve or a banding procedure, recovery from weight loss surgery takes time and patience.
 You may experience discomfort and pain as your body heals, and the length of time to return to normal activities can vary from patient to patient.
 Some patients are able to return to work within a few weeks.

 Weight loss begins immediately after the operation, but many bariatric patients who experienced transformations of their health were able to do so because they began exercising and eating healthy prior to surgery.
 And losing a few pounds before weight loss surgery can help to reduce the possibility of surgical complications.